 The comparison of the CE318-T calibration performed by means of the Lunar-Langley and the calibration performed every single night by means of the common Langley technique indicates the existence of some systematic errors on the ROLO's lunar irradiances.
 These systematic errors could have an important impact on the AOD retrieved by means of lunar photometry.
 In order to reduce the uncertainties in the AOD retrieved at night-time using a calibration technique dependent on this lunar irradiance model (the Lunar-Langley and the intercomparison techniques Ratio Sun and Ratio Moon), we have studied the evolution of the AOD at night-time at Izaña high mountain observatory in a period characterized as clean and stable.
-These conditions were ensured by means of vertical profiles from an MPL-3 lidar installed in a nearby coastal station as well as by means of an AOD stability criterion using daytime AERONET data.
-We detected an important bias correlated to Moon's phase and zenith angles (g and θ) in all the spectral bands.
-However, the important phase angle dependence found for 1020 nm and 1640 nm might be an artifact caused by an systematic error in our empirical model.
+These conditions were ensured by means of vertical profiles from an MPL-3 lidar installed in a nearby coastal station.
+We detected an important bias correlated to Moon's phase and zenith angles (θ and g), especially at longer wavelength channels.
 Working under stable AOD conditions, we have parameterized this residual dependence in nocturnal AOD in terms of Moon's phase and zenith angles through an empirical regression model.
 Our results show AOD at night-time is significantly corrected, with absolute errors < 0.01, i.e., below the instrument precision, in spite of the absence of a robust cloud screening system.

 We attribute the phase angle dependence on AOD residuals to the inherent limitations of the ROLO model.
 The nocturnal cycle observed in AOD with a g-dependent amplitude could be related to the existence of a propagation of systematic calibration errors as a result of the use of a biased irradiance model for calibration (performed under high illumination conditions) and its subsequent use for AOD calculation.
 As a result, the use of a biased model during the Lunar-Langley calibration unavoidably introduces systematic calibration uncertainties that should be corrected using the empirical equations proposed in this study.
-The authors would like to admit this is only a preliminary AOD correction proposal developed using one single instrument which might be refined and used to correct the lunar irradiance model in future studies.
+The authors would like to admit this is only a preliminary AOD correction proposal which might be used to correct the lunar irradiance model.
 Since long-term lunar observations are required for an accurately modelling of the Moon's phase and librations effects, several years of lunar measurements are required to perform an adequate correction, in terms of both AOD or I_0 .
 In this respect, we strongly recommend the use of the unique calibration method independent on any lunar irradiance model: the Sun-Moon Gain factor method, proposed by Barreto et al. (2016).
 Further investigations will be carried out to check the suitability of this technique for different locations and Moon's illumination conditions.

 It should be highlighted that in this study the authors only intend to correct as much as possible the AOD retrieval at night-time affected by these biases.
 It is out of the scope of the present study to propose and perform corrections on the ROLO USGS model.
 This issue is beginning to be addressed thoroughly by several groups.
 An example is the Global Space-based Inter-Calibration System (GSICS) Lunar Observation Dataset (GLOD), a collaborative effort to use the Moon as a common and unique calibration reference at international level.
-This database includes Moon observations from several space organizations such as the European Space Agency (ESA), the European Organization for the Exploitation of Meteorological Satellites (EU-METSAT), the National Centre for Space Studies (CNES), The Japan Aerospace Exploration Agency (JAXA), the National Satellite Meteorological Center from China Meteorological Administration (NSMC/CMA) or the National Aeronautics and Space Administration (NASA), among others.
+This database includes Moon observations from several space organizations such as the European Space Agency (ESA), the European Organization for the Exploitation of Meteorological Satellites (EU-METSAT), the National Centre for Space Studies (CNES), The Japan Aerospace Exploration Agency (JAXA), the National

+Satellite Meteorological Center from China Meteorological Administration (NSMC/CMA) or the National Aeronautics and Space Administration (NASA), among others.